On Realistic Target Coverage by Autonomous Drones: On the Hardness of

 \subsection{{\ProblemNameAcro} is Hard, Even to Approximate}

 We develop the Point Floodlight Gadget (PFG) that we use in combination with the gadgets of \cite{eidenbenz2001inapproximability} and \cite{abdelkaderinapproximability} for our reduction.
-We prove the hardness and inapproximability of \emph{PFIPH} using a construction that immediately yields the same results for both \emph{F-PFIPH} and {\ProblemNameAcro}.
+We prove the hardness and inapproximability of \emph{PFIPH} using a reduction that immediately yields the same results for both \emph{F-PFIPH} and {\ProblemNameAcro}.
 With that, we settle the open problem regarding the hardness of PFIPH \cite{urrutia2000art} and establish the hardness of {\ProblemNameAcro}.

 The \emph{\textbf{Point Floodlight Gadget}} \textbf{(PFG)} (Figure~\ref{fig:pcg}) is used to force the placement of floodlights inside the polygon, rather than on its edges or vertices.
-This simple construct allows for modifying earlier hardness proofs for the art gallery problem (e.g., \cite{bagga1996complexity} and \cite{culberson1988covering}) to capture the PFIPH characteristics by forcing floodlights to be placed inside the polygon and allows some control on where floodlights are pointed.
+This simple gadget facilitates the encoding of PFIPH constraints which leverages earlier hardness proofs for the art gallery problem (e.g., \cite{bagga1996complexity} and \cite{culberson1988covering}) by forcing floodlights to be placed inside the polygon while allowing some control on where floodlights are pointed.

-\emph{Point Floodlight Gadget (PFG) (Figure~\ref{fig:pcg}):} A PFG requires exactly two point floodlights to be fully covered.
-The intuition behind this construct is to have a shape that can only be covered by a single camera from a unique configuration.
+As shown in Figure~\ref{fig:pcg}, a PFG requires exactly two point floodlights to be fully covered.
+The intuition behind this design is to have a shape that can only be covered by a single camera from a unique configuration.
 The PFG is designed by intersecting two isosceles triangles with apex angle $\alpha_{PFG}=\min(\alpha, 60^\circ)$, an arbitrary upper bound chosen for convenience.
-The right triangle has two dents to force the placement of the left camera, while the left triangle acts as an interface to allow plugging the PFG into larger structures.
-Such structures need to also have dents that force the placement of the right camera.
+The right triangle has two dents to force the placement of the left camera, while the left triangle acts as an interface to allow plugging the PFG into larger constructs.
+Such constructs also need to have dents that force the placement of the right camera.
 Each of the two triangles forming a PFG can be covered by a single $\alpha$-floodlight (i.e., a floodlight with angle $\alpha \geq \alpha_{PFG}$) placed at its apex.

 We use the PFG to adapt the construction in \cite{eidenbenz2001inapproximability} in order to obtain a reduction from \verb|SET-COVER| to \emph{PFIPH}.
 Given a set system $(E, S)$, the \verb|SET-COVER| problem asks for the minimum number of subsets from $S$ to cover all elements in $E$, where $S \subseteq 2^E$.
 As shown in Figure \ref{fig:setcover_1}, the reduction naturally maps the set system to a polygon with holes such that each element in $E$ is represented by a dent on the bottom side and each subset in $S$ is a potential floodlight configuration at the top edge.
 A horizontal barrier with tapered corridors is added to enforce this correspondence by limiting which dents are visible from each location.